-Franciscan Care encompasses many ministries, those that participate in outreach like Hands of Hope and Sacred Heart to Haiti’s Heart, to those that support our friends and neighbors through physical, spiritual, or mental suffering like our TGH Eucharistic Ministers and Prison Ministry.
+Franciscan Care encompasses many ministries, those that participate in outreach like Hands of Hope, to those that support our friends and neighbors through physical, spiritual, or mental suffering like our TGH Eucharistic Ministers and Prison Ministry.
 But one of those ministries – Bereavement Care – offers hope and comfort amid the pain and loss of our loved ones.

 Bereavement Care is an ongoing program of consolation available to all who have experienced the loss of a loved one.
 Our ministry seeks to offer strength, compassion, help, healing, and hope through prayerful reflection, meditative exercise, as well as an opportunity to share in our common bond of loss.
 Through monthly meetings, our program addresses the emotional, social, spiritual, physical, and cognitive aspects of the grieving process and offers our prayerful Catholic community’s love, support, perspective, and acceptance during the transitions that accompany loss.

 One of our parishioners, Mark Louie, shares more about the Sacred Heart Bereavement Care group and how he came to understand love and loss and navigating the many different phases of grief.